helena-intel/readmes/openvino_llm_model_export_npu.md

   - go to https://huggingface.co/settings/tokens and generate a token (can be a read token, or a fine-grained token with read access to the models you have access to)
   - type `huggingface-cli login` in the command prompt (with the environment where you run `optimum-cli` activated), and paste the token.
 The token will not be visible in the command prompt, so just press Enter after pasting.
 You will then be asked if the token should be added as a Git credential.
 Git credentials are not needed for this process, so you can answer `N` to that question.

-You only need to run `huggingface-cli` once, your token will be saved.
+You only need to run `huggingface-cli` once; your token will be saved.
 If you ever want to know if you are logged in, run `huggingface-cli whoami`.

 ## Supported models